Louise Minchin: Career

 Minchin started her career in the Latin American section of the BBC World Service during a year in Argentina, the Today programme, Five and various local radio stations.
 In 2006, she toured the country in a converted bus meeting England fans as part of the World Cup coverage for BBC News.

 She started work for Radio 5 Live in 1998, and married David Minchin the same year.
 She presented many of the station's main programmes, including Drive and Breakfast.
 Between September 2003 and April 2012, she was a regular BBC News Channel presenter, initially working alongside Jon Sopel from 7 pm to 10 pm.
 Minchin then presented the 2 pm to 5 pm slot, also with Sopel, sharing this shift with Emily Maitlis.
 She was also one of the main relief presenters for BBC News at One until April 2012.

+Minchin first appeared on BBC Breakfast as a stand-in presenter on 24 December 2001.
 In 2006 and 2007, Minchin was a relief presenter on BBC Breakfast while Kate Silverton covered for main anchor Sian Williams.
 After Williams returned, she continued to co-host the programme, and from May 2009 until April 2012 was the regular weekend presenter of the show.
 In December 2011, the BBC announced that Minchin would replace Williams as a main presenter of BBC Breakfast along with Bill Turnbull and Charlie Stayt when the programme moved to Salford—the first edition was presented on Tuesday 10 April 2012.
 On Tuesday 8 June 2021, she announced live on BBC Breakfast that she would be stepping down from the role later that year to concentrate on other interests.
 Her final appearance on the show was on 15 September 2021.